IceMeetsCoke/HkWeatherAPI/README.md

-# QA Automation Exercise - Task 1
+# QA Automation Exercise - Task 1 & Task 2

-This is a Behavior-Driven API test automation framework with the purpose of organising API tests efficiently and accurately.
+This is a Behavior-Driven test automation framework using Karate as the main technology, so that different kinds of tests could be managed in a clear, easy-understanding way..
-Karate is being used as the main technology due to its efficiency and powerful features.
+Karate is a powerful testing tool which provides great features on not only API testing, but also UI testing/Performance testing/Cli testing/Backend testing.
 [Know more about Karate](https://github.com/karatelabs/karate)

 ## Getting Started